dnl-rss/secureum-slot2-solidity101/01_contract.md

 #### 24. Function mutability

-The `mutability` of a function can restrict read and write access to the contract state.
-Modify restrictions are enforced at the EVM level via `STATICCALL` opcodes, but read restrictions are only enforced by the solidity compiler.
-Additionally, functions are restricted by default in their ability to send Ether; such functions must be marked `payable`.
+The *mutability* of a function can *restrict read and write* access to the contract state.
+- *Write restrictions* are enforced at the EVM level via `STATICCALL` opcodes
+- *Read restrictions* are only enforced by the solidity compiler
+- Functions are restricted by default in their *ability to send/receive Ether*; such functions must be marked `payable`.

 > Solidity mutability types and privileges: